tsv-stacks/react-weather-app/README.md

 ## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the .
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The app also uses the axios library to make API requests to the [OpenWeather API](https://openweathermap.org/api) and the moment library to format the date and time.